awsdocs/aws-mobile-developer-guide/doc_source/reference-mobile-hub-iam-access-control.rst

            ]
         }

-For more information about using identity-based policies with |AMH| , see :ref:`reference-mobile-hub-iam-managed-policies` and :ref:`reference-mobile-hub-iam-service-role`.
+For more information about using identity-based policies with |AMH| , see :ref: reference-mobile-hub-project-permissions-model`.

 For more information about users, groups, roles, and permissions, see `Identities (Users, Groups, and Roles) <http://docs.aws.amazon.com/IAM/latest/UserGuide/id.html>`__ in the :title:`IAM User Guide`.